jpedrogc/Multi_Objective_Solutions/README.md

 Each objective function is sepparated from another one by a commom 'empty space' string.
 You can import it using Excel or any sheet software of your choice.
 Note that if you have any code capable of extract non-dominated solutions from a set of points, you should obtain the non-dominated from the dominated.

+Please move into the branches of this repository to see the files.

 If you're using any of these, please mention our paper.